Ministry of Foreign Affairs (Dominican Republic)

-It was created on 1874 as the Secretaría de Estado de Relaciones Exteriores.
+It was created on 1874 as the Secretary of State of Foreign Affairs (Secretaría de Estado de Relaciones Exteriores).
 Its headquarters are located at Santo Domingo.

-Its current Minister is Roberto Álvarez, since August 16, 2020.
+The person in charge of the Ministry of Foreign Affairs is the Minister of Foreign Affairs, also known domestically as the Chancellor (Spanish: Canciller).
+Its current Minister is Víctor "Ito" Bisonó, since August 16, 2026.

 History

-Since the early days of the Dominican Republic, the external relations focused on securing a protectorate with a foreign power, be it Spain, France or United Kingdom.
-This led to president Pedro Santana signing the annexation of the Dominican Republic to Spain, becoming once again a Spanish colony.
+Since the early days of the Dominican Republic, the foreign affairs focused on securing a protectorate with a foreign power, be it Spain, France or United Kingdom.
+This led to president Pedro Santana signing the annexation of the Dominican Republic to Spain in 1861, becoming once again a Spanish colony.

-It is during the Second Republic that the Secretary of State of External Relations (Secretaría de Estado de Relaciones Exteriores) is created on 1874.
+It is during the Second Republic that the Secretary of State of Foreign Affairs (Secretaría de Estado de Relaciones Exteriores) is created on 1874.
 During this period, some of the most distinguished men of the time were in charge of Dominican diplomacy, such as Ulises Espaillat, Pedro Francisco Bonó, Manuel de Jesús Galván, among others.

 The Second Republic saw the interference of the United States into the politics and economy of the Dominican Republic.
 During the presidency of Ramón Cáceres, Dominican Customs were under direct supervision of the United States.
 The political instability of the time led to the United States occupation of the Dominican Republic between 1916 and 1924.

 The Third Republic was characterized by the dictatorship of Rafael Trujillo.
-The Chancellery was nuder the control of the regime.
+The Chancellery was under the control of the regime.
 The dictator himself occupied the position of Chancellor in 1938 and 1953.

 In 1945, the Dominican Republic was one of the founding members of the United Nations.
 Ambassador Minerva Bernardino, first female diplomat of the Dominican Republic, signed the Charter of the United Nations in name of the country.
 It is also one of the founding members of the Organization of American States since 1948.

 During the Fourth Republic, the country has been more actively involved in foreign affairs, particularly within the Caribbean region.

-With the 2010 Constitutional reform, the office became the Ministry of External Relations (Ministerio de Relaciones Exteriores) with Decree no. 56–10.
+With the 2010 Constitutional reform, the office became the Ministry of Foreign Affairs (Spanish: Ministerio de Relaciones Exteriores) with Decree no. 56–10.

 Internal structure

-As all other Ministries of the Dominican Republic, the Ministry of External Relations is subdivided into viceministries.
+As all other Ministries of the Dominican Republic, the Ministry of Foreign Affairs is subdivided into viceministries.
 These are: